 - Company personnel are the custodians of our business information assets.
-All Company-owned information assets will only be used for legitimate business purposes regardless of the method or deceive accessing the information.
+All Company-owned information assets will only be used for legitimate business purposes regardless of the method or device accessing the information.

 - Directors, officers and employees of the Company will not compete with the Company or profit personally at the Company’s expense.

-- Direct political campaign contributions to candidates with Company assets in connection with the election of an individual to political office is not permitted, even where such use is permitted by federal, state or local law.
+- Direct political campaign contributions to candidates with Company assets in connection with the election of an individual to political office is not permitted, except in furtherance of the Company’s interests.

 - Contact us by Phone: (844) 916-2751